 In Year 5 the children will have a whole class book focus which will be also linked to their writing.
 Guided reading lessons will focus on a particular skill (Essential Element) in addition to the English lessons.
-E.g. Meaning, predicting, retrieval, inference, comparing, and summarising.

 In Year 6 the children will have a whole class book focus which will be also linked to their writing.
 Guided reading lessons will focus on a particular skill (Essential Element) in addition to the English lessons.
-E.g. Meaning, predicting, retrieval, inference, comparing, and summarising.